ManBianca/Project-OpenCart/README.md

 *	the schedule has been achieved

 Risks:

+Project risks:
 *	stability risks like the system slows down, the system encounters functionality problems, crashes, disconnects, etc, can affect the performance of the web application
 *	IE browser might have performance issues
 *	the web page pagination could be impacted when opened on mobile devices
 *	stress conditions like high user loads, heavy data processing, network congestion, might impact the web application
-*	new browser might not be supported
+*	new browser launched might not be supported
 *	Improper communication among team members or with enterprise stakeholders can lead to a low quality of the product

+Product risks:
+*	High latency decreases communication bandwidth, and can be temporary or permanent, depending on the source of the delays.
+High latency can haves a negative effect on user experience.
+*	Low performance: website may be slowing down due to several reasons, some of these being – high traffic; too many images and plugins; code not being up to date; poor performance of server; due to location; absence of caching, etc.
+* Existence of defects in the finished product that can lead to failure
+* The possibility that the product may not meet the client's expectations and needs due to the lack of acceptance testing
+* The low quality of non-functional parameters (usability, performance, etc.) can lead to various problems using the application and which can affect the user experience

 2.2.
 Test analysis
 * The next functionalities will be tested: View an order, Searching an order, Manually Adding/Modifying an order.